- Who are we?

 By using our websites, you’re agreeing to be bound by the terms of this privacy notice.

 3.3.1 We collect log data about you whenever you visit our websites.
-We will only use this data in order to troubleshoot problems with your use of the website (for example, if a form will not load) and never to do any individual profiling of you for marketing purposes.
+We will only use this data in order to troubleshoot problems with your use of the website (for example, if a page will not load) and never to do any individual profiling of you for marketing purposes.
 The information that we collect includes: originating IP addresses, internet service providers, the files viewed on our site (e.g. HTML pages, graphics, etc.), operating system versions, device type and timestamps.

 3.3.2 We use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this in order to: